 Making a personal injury claim can feel like a complicated process without the help of a personal injury solicitor.
-In April 2021, there will be changes to the law which will mean that claiming compensation for injuries resulting from a road traffic accident might become increasingly difficult.
+From 31st May 2021, there will be changes to the law which will mean that claiming compensation for injuries resulting from a road traffic accident might become increasingly difficult.

 Any accident can be very frustrating, but it can feel even worse if it wasn’t your fault.
 Fortunately, whenever it happened a solicitor can help you claim compensation for your injury and the effects it’s had on your day-to-day life.
 The compensation you receive can help to cover the financial and emotional impacts of your injuries.

 If you’d like to find out more about how the claims process works, visit our claims process page.
 Or, you can get in touch with a trained legal adviser for free on 0800 234 6438.
 They’ll never push you into making a claim but give you free, friendly advice and can let you know whether they think you can make a claim.

 Big changes to the way many personal injury claims are to be made came into force on 31st May 2021.
 If you get injured and want to make a personal injury compensation claim you could be affected, particularly if it relates to a road traffic accident (RTA) that occurs after the implementation date.
 The reforms were due to be implemented on 6th April 2020 were delayed until 31st May 2021.
 The changes are ostensibly intended to reduce the number of exaggerated or fraudulent RTA-related soft tissue injury claims that have been a scourge of insurance companies – this includes injuries such as sprains and whiplash.

 But the reality is that access to justice will be reduced to protect insurers’ pockets – and claimants who do make a successful claim are likely to receive less compensation than before the legal reforms.